The Only Living Boy in New York (film): Plot

 Ethan proposes marriage to Johanna so she ends her relationship with Thomas.
 Angry, he confronts his father and discloses he has also been sleeping with Johanna.
 Ethan angrily leaves the room, while Johanna tearfully tells Thomas that she really is in love with Ethan.
-She tells Thomas he really doesn't know very much.
+She tells Thomas he really does not know very much.
 She shows him a news clipping/photograph that Ethan keeps in his office, of a younger Thomas winning a tennis match, with W.F. standing in the crowd.

 Thomas confronts W.F., who explains that he was a close friend to his parents.
 As Ethan is infertile, W.F. fathered a child with Judith, making him Thomas's biological father.
 W.F. realized that he was in love with Judith, but stayed away.
 She realized she loved him too, and his leaving led to her years of depression.
 W.F. has watched Thomas from afar, hoping to connect with his son, which he now has.

 Returning to his parents’ home, Thomas finds that Ethan has disclosed his affair to Judith and wants a divorce.
 He tells his mother that he's been in contact with W.F. and that he knows she has always been in love with W.F.

 One year later, Thomas is working in a bookstore, while trying to get his writing published.
 Ethan comes in and they catch up.
 He offers to help Thomas using his publishing connections, which he declines.
-Thomas asks if Ethan is still in contact with Johanna, and he says no, then admits he's lying.
+Thomas asks if Ethan is still in contact with Johanna, and he says no, then admits he is lying.
 Thomas finds Judith at a reading, listening while W.F. reads from his new book The Only Living Boy in New York.
 Thomas watches them and smiles, as his mother has finally found happiness.